Perovskite (structure): Examples

+Antiperovskite manganese nitrides exhibit zero thermal expansion.

 Octahedral tilting

 Beyond the most common perovskite symmetries (cubic, tetragonal, orthorhombic), a more precise determination leads to a total of 23 different structure types that can be found.
 These 23 structure can be categorized into 4 different so-called tilt systems that are denoted by their respective Glazer notation.

 The notation consists of a letter a/b/c, which describes the rotation around a Cartesian axis and a superscript +/—/0 to denote the rotation with respect to the adjacent layer.
-A “+” denotes that the rotation of two adjacent layers points in the same direction, whereas a “—” denotes that adjacent layers are rotated in opposite directions.
+A "+" denotes that the rotation of two adjacent layers points in the same direction, whereas a "—" denotes that adjacent layers are rotated in opposite directions.
 Common examples are a0a0a0, a0a0a– and a0a0a+ which are visualized here.